ejpsoil/soildata-assimilation-guidance/docs/tools/pygeometa.md

 The inital step assumes a folder of data files on a network drive, sharepoint or git repository.
 Many datasets are stored on a database, we'll not consider these for now.

-For each data file in the folder we will create a `metadata control file` (mcf).
-[Mcf](https://geopython.github.io/pygeometa/reference/mcf/) is a convention from the [pygeometa](https://geopython.github.io/pygeometa) community.
-It is a [yaml](https://en.wikipedia.org/wiki/YAML) encoded subset of iso19139:2007.
+For each data file in the folder we will create a `metadata control file` (MCF).
+[MCF](https://geopython.github.io/pygeometa/reference/mcf/) is a convention from the [pygeometa](https://geopython.github.io/pygeometa) community.
+It is a [YAML](https://en.wikipedia.org/wiki/YAML) encoded subset of iso19139:2007.
 YAML is easy to read by humans and optimal for versioning.

 ```
 pip install pygeometa